 The Hobbit: A Kid Reviewer’s Review

 This story is not character-driven.
-If you dive into this story looking for a character-driven plot, then you are wasting your time.
+If you dive into this story looking for a character-driven plot, you are wasting your time.
 Technically, there are 15 main characters.
-In the end, you’ll be lucky to remember the names 6-8 of them.
+In the end, you’ll be lucky to remember the names of 6-8 of them.
 There is the main protagonist Bilbo Baggins.
 The wise wizard Gandalf.
-Thoren, who leads the gang of dwarves.
+Thoren leads the gang of dwarves.
 How many dwarves?
 Twelve.
 There are twelve!
 There are tons of characters, many of whom have incredibly few bits of dialogue.
 Some don’t even have personalities.

-The world-building is amazing!
+The world-building is fantastic!
 The descriptions are beautiful and really paint a picture in your head.
 Unlike Tolkien’s Lord of the Rings, The Hobbit is a children’s book, and it’s much easier to pick up, read, and understand.

 I couldn’t identify one core theme in The Hobbit.
 Bilbo goes on a journey, comes home, and life returns to normal.
 Of course, he learns to be adventurous, but that is more character growth than the theme.

 The plot is fun!
 This is an episodic novel.
 Something new happens in each chapter.
 In the first, dwarves raid Bilbo’s house.
 In another three trolls nearly eat the entire group.
 At one point, they almost get kidnapped by goblins!
 The story is fun and entertaining.
-Of course, the characters’ goal is to defeat the dragon, but all sorts of bad creatures attack them along the way.
+Of course, the character’s goal is to defeat the dragon, but all sorts of bad creatures attack them along the way.
 Do these creatures work together with the big bad evil of the book?
 No. They are wild beasts they discover along the way.